MidnightSkyUniverse/census_classifier_with_fastAPI/model_card_template.md

 Data: Dec 2021

 Model used is Random Forest Classifier.
 Dataset is census data with ~60,000 records.
+The model predics whether a person is a group of people earning above or below $50K

-Model is set to perform 150 max_iter, the model is trained on 60% of dataset, 20% is reserved for validation and 20% for tests.
+The model is trained on 70% of dataset, 15% is reserved for validation and 15% for tests.

-Hydra is used to manage variables.
-Hydra config can be found under: starter/config.yaml
+There is also an option to trin model on KFolds and separate metrics are generated for that

 There are also predictions done on categorical slices of data.
-The results are stored to: metrics/slice_performance.txt
+The results are stored to: metrics/slice_scores.json

-ROC curve chart is presented under: metrics/roc_curve.png

 ## Intended Use
 That is a trianing project for Udacity nanodegree program.
 The intention is to automate CI/CD with FastAPI and Heroku.
+I use DVC to record pipeline stages and metrics.
+DVC with S3 is used to store artifacts remotely.

 ## Training Data